Fantasy football: Week 8 wide receiver rankings

 Oct.
-23 (UPI) -- Michael Thomas, DeAndre Hopkins, Chris Godwin, Cooper Kupp and Stefon Diggs top my Week 8 fantasy football wide receiver rankings for 2019.
+25 (UPI) -- Michael Thomas, DeAndre Hopkins, Chris Godwin, Cooper Kupp and Tyler Lockett top my Week 8 fantasy football wide receiver rankings for 2019.

-Tyler Lockett, Tyreek Hill, Mike Evans, Kenny Golladay and T.Y.
-Hilton round out my top 10 options for Week 8.
+Tyreek Hill, Mike Evans, Kenny Golladay, T.Y.
+Hilton and John Brown round out my top 10 options for Week 8.

 If you don't have an elite option, there are plenty of capable pass catchers with great Week 8 matchups.
 Be sure to check out my weekly waiver wire article if you are need a new player at the position.